crate-ci/example-warn/README.md

 Windows support is left out because it is irrelevant to the example.

+Note: this repo is configured to build on a schedule to prevent it from going stale
+- TravisCI: Once a month unless there was a build in the last 24 hours

 ## Requirements

 - Your crate must be hosted on GitHub (free).